initcron/cicd-labs/chapters/cipipeline.md

 Here you will learn, how to prepare your jenkins server for docker based build, refer [docker-with-pipeline](https://jenkins.io/doc/book/pipeline/docker/) document.

 Create `docker-pipe-01` pipeline job in your jenkins.
-In configuration page, mention the below test code in jenkins script and save the configuration and build it.
+In configuration page, mention the following test code in jenkins script and save the configuration and build it.
 ```
 pipeline {
     agent {